joergkrause/nyaf/docs/md/docs/forms/nbind.md

 <label n-bind={to<T>(c => c.email, c => c.innerText)} />
 ~~~

 That's cool, isn't it?
-Now we have a fully type save binding definition in the middle of the JSX part without any additions to regular HTML.
+Now we have a fully type save binding definition in the middle of the TSX part without any additions to regular HTML.

 > :ToCPrevNext